avnitsharma123/mBreath/README.md

 * Pandas
 * pyedflib
 * xml.etree.ElementTree
-* Jupyter Notebook
+* Jupyter Notebook *

-** Note : Install Anaconda to get most of the of above mentioned **
+__Install Anaconda to get most of the of above mentioned